zendannyy/json/ssh_notes.md

 SSH tunneling aka ssh port forearding
 - Using an existing ssh connection for transporting traffic in an arbitrary manner
-- usually used to move data over encryted ssh connection
+- Usually used to move data over encryted ssh connection

 ## Local Port Forwarding
 client traffic -> SSH Connection -> Redirect to dest host/port specified